chulander/convenience/README.md

 # de-promisify
-we all like the convenience of using Promises yet once in a while a function still needs to accept a callback; hence this tiny function simply de-promisifies and unwraps a Promise back to the good 'ol callback that we've grown to love.
+we all enjoy the convenience of Promises, yet once in a while we come across an asynchronous function that still requires an error-first callback; hence this module aims to solve that omg-headache by simply unwrapping a Promise back to the good 'ol callback days of our youth.
 ### Version
 0.0.1
 ### Installation